 Ear Fatigue: Because of their build and style, which spells comfort all the way, open-back headphones are the headphones which will create the least amount of ear fatigue

 Critical Listening: One of the things we could not resist in these set of headphones are their ability to give you a closer listening very similar as in the real world.
 As opposed to listening in a soundproof room, open-back headphones will basically give you a nice diffusion of sound mixed with the outside life, and stay true to the frequencies that are actually in a recording.

 Tuning Vocals: You wouldn’t want to tune the vocals in a soundtrack to be somewhat too high, low, thick or thin right?
 That is where an open back headphone further excels, with its ability to produce and give you the real sound (background included) so you are able to hear and balance everything properly.
 With their frequency range; harmonics are everything.

 Having known that.
-Here are the best open back studio headphones of 2018 for real studio mixing and mastering.
+Here are the two best open back studio headphones of 2019 perfect for studio mixing and mastering:

 The Sennheiser HD600 is our top pick for the best studio headphones for audio mixing and mastering with solid rock performance and affordable for any studio operator.

 Editors Choice: Audio Technica ATH-M50X Professional Studio Monitor Headphones